simondlevy/MulticopterSim/README.md

 HackflightSim is a simple quadcopter flight simulator using the C++ [Hackflight](https://github.com/simondlevy/Hackflight) firmware and Unreal Engine 4.
-It runs on Windows and Linux.
+It runs on Windows 10.

 We began this project using the [V-REP platform](https://github.com/simondlevy/Hackflight-VREP) but switched to